Skip to main contentSkip to Table of Contents

 Background

-While the Access Board continues to successfully execute its ABA-related mandates, its responsibilities have expanded significantly during its nearly 50-year history.
-One such duty includes ensuring that ICT is accessible to and usable by peole with disabilities, as required under Section 508 of the Rehabilitation Act.
-Federal agencies must develop, procure, maintain, and use ICT that is accessible.
-This ensures equal access to federal employment for people with disabilities and reduces the need for agencies to undertake individual accommodations.
-In addition, this ensures that members of the public who are individuals with disabilities will have access to government information and services.
+While the Access Board continues to successfully execute its ABA-related mandates, its responsibilities have expanded significantly during its 50-year history.
+One such duty includes ensuring that ICT is accessible to and usable by people with disabilities, as required under Section 508 of the Rehabilitation Act.
+Federal agencies must develop, procure, maintain, and use ICT that is accessible; this ensures equal access to federal employment for people with disabilities and reduces the need for agencies to undertake individual accommodations.
+In addition, this ensures that members of the public with disabilities have access to government information and services.
 The Access Board is undertaking initiatives in partnership with other federal agencies to promote and advance ICT accessibility throughout the federal sector.

 ABA Enforcement